 - Your submission will not be considered until the submission fee is paid in full via credit/debit card or other methods accepted by FilmFreeway.com.
 No exceptions.

-- Submission fees will not be returned and are non-refundable.
+- Submission fees are fully non-refundable and will not be returned under any circumstances.

 TERMS AND CONDITIONS: